-When you've prepared all the documents, you need to file your amalgamation online or by sending us your documents.
+When you've prepared all the documents, you need to file your amalgamation online.
 It must be submitted on or before the date the amalgamation takes effect.

 Before you start your application

 Before you start your application, gather all the information and documents you'll need.